Luchesius Modestini: Hagiography

 According to legend, Modestini's generosity to the poor knew no bounds, so that one day there was not even a loaf of bread for his own household.
-When still another poor man came, he asked his wife to look to see if there was not something they could find for him.
-That vexed her and she scolded him severely; his mortifications, she said, had well nigh crazed him, he would keep giving so long that they themselves would have to suffer hunger.
-Modestini asked her gently to please look in the pantry, for he trusted that Christ, who had multiplied loaves to bread to feed thousands, to bring the necessaries to the sick.
-When he did not have enough to supply all, he begged for more from others in behalf of the distressed.
-Once he carried a sick cripple, whom he had found on the way, to his home on his shoulders.
-A frivolous young man met him, and asked him mockingly, "what poor devil is that you are carrying there on your back?"
-Modestini replied calmly.
-"I am carrying my Lord Jesus Christ."
-At once the young man's face became distorted, he cried out fearfully, and was dumb.
-Contritely he cast himself on his knees before Modestini, who restored his speech to him by means of the Sign of the Cross.
+When yet another poor man came, he asked his wife to see if there was not something they could find for him.
+That vexed her and she scolded him severely; his mortifications, she said, had made him almost crazy and that his continued giving would leave them both hungry.
+Modestini asked her gently to look in the pantry, for he trusted that Christ, who had multiplied loaves to bread to feed thousands, would provide all that the sick needed.

+When he did not have enough to supply all those who asked him, he begged for more from others on behalf of the distressed.
+Once he carried home a disabled man who he had found by the road.
+A frivolous young man met him, and asked him mockingly "What poor devil is that you are carrying on your back?".
+Modestini replied calmly "I am carrying my Lord Jesus Christ".
+At once the young man's face became distorted, he cried out loudly, and was dumb.
+He repented, falling on his knees in front of Modestini, who restored his speech to him by making the Sign of the Cross.